-- Rule 11.3.1 Regular Certificate of Registration; An applicant for a Regular Certificate of Registration shall submit to the Department, verified by oath, written evidence in form and substance satisfactory to the Department, that the applicant: - 1. is over the age of eighteen (18) years; and; - 2. has successfully completed the American Red Cross "Preventing Disease Transmission" course or a similar course acceptable to the Department, and; - 3. has successfully worked in the State of Mississippi under a Provisional Certificate of Registration for a period of not less than nine (9) months, and the holder of the Regular Certificate of Registration who supervised the applicant attests to the competency of the applicant; or - 4. has been registered or licensed within eighteen (18) months in Mississippi or in another state performing the discipline of the registration being applied for, and no disciplinary action was filed against said registration or license, or; - 5. is employed in a physician's office or clinic and acting under the direct orders of a physician licensed by the Mississippi State Board of Medical Licensure.
+- Rule 11.3.1 Regular Certificate of Registration; An applicant for a Regular Certificate of Registration shall submit to the Department, verified by oath, written evidence in form and substance satisfactory to the Department, that the applicant: - 1. is over the age of eighteen (18) years; and; - 2. has successfully completed the American Red Cross "Preventing Disease Transmission" course or a similar course acceptable to the Department, and; - 3. has successfully worked in the State of Mississippi under a Provisional Certificate of Registration for a period of not less than nine (9) months, and the holder of the Regular Certificate of Registration who supervised the applicant attests to the competency of the applicant; or - 4. has been registered or licensed within eighteen (18) months in Mississippi or in another state performing the discipline of the registration being applied for, and no disciplinary action was filed against said registration or license, or; - 5. is employed in a physician's office or clinic and acting under the direct orders of a physician licensed by the Mississippi State Board of Medical Licensure; and - 6. has not been convicted, in any jurisdiction, of a felony or misdemeanor, that has, as an element of the crime, a drug-related offense, an alcohol-related offense, a sexual conduct offense, misstatement, fraud, or dishonesty.
+The Department may, in its discretion consider proof of having completed all court imposed requirements as a waiver to this section.

-- Rule 11.3.2 Provisional Certificate of Registration; An applicant for a Provisional Certificate of Registration shall submit to the Department, verified by oath, written evidence in form and substance satisfactory to the Department, that the applicant: - 1. is over the age of eighteen (18) years; and - 2. will work under the direct on-site supervision of an individual with a "Regular Certificate of Registration" at a registered establishment, and; - 3. has successfully completed the American Red Cross "Preventing Disease Transmission" course or a similar course acceptable to the Department.
+- Rule 11.3.2 Provisional Certificate of Registration; An applicant for a Provisional Certificate of Registration shall submit to the Department, verified by oath, written evidence in form and substance satisfactory to the Department, that the applicant: - 1. is over the age of eighteen (18) years; and - 2. will work under the direct on-site supervision of an individual with a "Regular Certificate of Registration" at a registered establishment, and; - 3. has successfully completed the American Red Cross "Preventing Disease Transmission" course or a similar course acceptable to the Department, and;